oracle/bosh-oracle-cpi-release/src/github.com/oracle/bosh-oracle-cpi/README.md

     | user          | OCID of the user in that tenancy
     | region        | Region to use
     | key_file      | API key file used to sign the requests
-    | fingerprint   | Fingerprint of the API key uploaded to BMC
+    | fingerprint   | Fingerprint of the API key uploaded to OCI
     | compartment   | OCID of the compartment in which the resources will be created
     | ad            | Name of the Avaialibilty Domain in the region
     | vcn           | Name of the VCN to use